24adamcho/sudden-flash-card-event/README.md

 ## Description
 Sudden Flash Card Event is a language study tool that interrupts whatever the user is doing and displays a popup quiz of random flashcards.
+It is also designed to be very difficult to close or otherwise ignore the popup, so it is highly recommended to not start the program on something important.
+It can, however, be terminated from system tray, but there must be no active popup running.

 ## Installation
 This program is built for python 3.10.4 on Windows.